 Diagnostic testing includes exams, tests and procedures to determine what may be preventing conception.
 Treatment is defined as supplies or measures used to enhance a conception and pregnancy.

 Couples are encouraged to talk with their bank or credit union about affordable rates and loan options.
-The Fertility Center also refers patients who need financial assistance to American Healthcare Lending at 800.625.7412 ext.2, Springstone Patient Financing at 800.630.1663, Medical Financing at 888.502.8085, or Med Loan Finance at 800.504.4053.
+Fertility Center also refers patients who need financial assistance to Prosper Healthcare Lending at 800.625.7412, ext.
+2 or Lending Club Patient Solutions at 800.630.1663.
 Brochures are available in our offices.
 Applying for assistance may require several days to complete the appropriate forms and receive approval.
-Using the My Medical Loan link on this website under first timers allows you to avoid the $9.95 credit report processing fee.

 Women who plan to participate in an upcoming IVF cycle take birth control simply to regulate and schedule their menstruation.
 Timing is critical in the IVF world, especially in relation to when eggs are retrieved and embryos are transferred.
 Our doctors need to control when a woman’s period begins so that stimulation medication can be administered at just the right time for optimal response.
 Also, a dozen couples or more may participate in the same IVF cycle during any given month, so scheduling allows us to ensure adequate space in our procedure and recovery rooms as well as in the embryology laboratory.